From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 The Inflection Point

-- Security isolation: Each agent runs with capabilities.
-What stops one from corrupting another's work?
-What prevents accidental access to
+- Security isolation: What stops one agent from corrupting another's work, or touching

-~/.awsor production credentials? - Governance visibility: How do you enforce consistent autonomy policies across agents when every developer has different risk tolerance?
+~/.awsand production credentials? - Governance visibility: How do you enforce consistent autonomy policies when every developer has a different risk tolerance?

-- Cost attribution: Solo development?
-One bill.
-Teams?
-You need to know which project, which agent, which user burned through the budget.
+- Cost attribution: Solo, it's one bill.
+Teams need to know which project, which agent, which user burned the budget.

-- Observability: Humans can't read logs in real-time at scale.
-They need signals that proactively tell them something's wrong.
+- Observability: Humans can't read logs in real time at scale.
+They need signals that proactively flag trouble.

-- Failure recovery: When an agent gets stuck or the network fails, can it resume gracefully?
-Or does someone lose three hours of work?
+- Failure recovery: When an agent gets stuck or the network drops, can it resume — or does someone lose three hours of work?

 Security & Isolation: Each Agent Gets a Sandbox

-Filesystem sandboxing via bubblewrap (Linux) or sandbox-exec (macOS) restricts agent access to a git worktree -- the specific git branch created for that task.
-Agents can't escape the sandbox and touch ~/.aws, ~/.ssh, or your home directory.
-They work within their assigned desk.
-Period.
+Filesystem sandboxing via bubblewrap (Linux) or sandbox-exec (macOS) restricts each agent to the git worktree created for its task.
+It can't escape to touch ~/.aws, ~/.ssh, or your home directory.

-PUID/PGID support ensures agents inherit your host user permissions, not root.
-This is critical for Docker deployments.
-If an agent needs to run npm install in your project's node_modules, it can -- because it's running as you, not as an omnipotent root user.
-One layer of defense against privilege escalation.
+PUID/PGID support makes agents inherit your host user permissions, not root -- critical for Docker deployments.
+An agent can run npm install in your project's node_modules because it's running as you, not as an omnipotent root user.

 Scoped volume mounts define exactly what the container can access: